UMWEDU/umw-finaid-sync/_pages/deadlines.md

   - "0"
 ---
 <h2>Financial Aid Dates and Deadlines</h2>
-Submitting financial aid information before the published deadline will ensure that students receive the maximum amount of financial aid for which they are eligible.
+Submitting financial aid information before the published FAFSA and Verification deadlines will ensure that students receive the maximum amount of financial aid.

+Students may submit a FAFSA at any time during the academic year to be considered for Federal Direct Loans and Federal grants.

-Submitting items after the deadline may result in:
+However, submitting the FAFSA and other Verification documentation after the FAFSA and Verification deadlines may result in:
 <ul>
  	<li>Loss of eligibility for limited state grant funds</li>
  	<li>Delay in processing leading to a billing late fee</li>